mohiva/play-silhouette-seed/README.md

 ## Documentation

 Consulate the [Silhouette wiki](https://github.com/mohiva/play-silhouette/wiki) for more information.
+If you need help with the integration of Silhouette into your project, don't hesitate and ask questions in our [mailing list](https://groups.google.com/forum/#!forum/play-silhouette) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/playframework).

 ## Activator